Career Prospects

 Interview (in Hungarian)

 ‘I particularly liked that the education is organised in small groups in the master's programme, which was beneficial both in terms of efficiency and the community.
-The relatively low number of contact hours and a lot of homework helped the development of the ability to work independently, but also made it possible to work during the programme, so after graudation, the majority were not career starters without work experience.'
+The relatively low number of contact hours and a lot of homework helped the development of the ability to work independently, but also made it possible to work during the programme, so after graduation, the majority were not career starters without work experience.'

 Levente Séd, financial team leader at an NGO